 Why choose a London-based E-2 visa lawyer instead of a U.S. firm?

-A London-based team can meet locally, work with UK advisers, and prepare the case with the expectations of the U.S. Embassy in London in mind.
+A London-based team can meet locally, work with UK advisors, and prepare the case with the expectations of the U.S. Embassy in London in mind.
 That local perspective matters because E-2 adjudication is not only legal, but also practical and commercial.

 Am I likely to qualify for an E-2 visa in London?